ikajdan/language_teaching_ontology_patterns/README.md

 ### Purpose of the Ontology

-The ontology will model the key concepts related language teaching as a second language, focusing on bilingualism and second language acquisition.
+The ontology will model the key concepts related to language teaching as a second language, focusing on bilingualism and second language acquisition.
 It will capture various aspects of language learning and proficiency, such as the types of bilingualism (simultaneous and sequential), their language proficiency, language development, age factors, and the impact of language exposure on proficiency.
 The ontology should represent concepts, relationships, and properties in second language acquisition and bilingualism.

 ### Reused Resources